Jeremy Mardis was shot to death as officers pursued his father's vehicle

 It’s unclear why officers pursued or why shots were fired, since investigators say there were no outstanding warrants against the father, Chris Few, and that no firearm was found in his vehicle.

-“We’re just heartbroken,” she told CNN, standing steps from a small memorial made up of balloons and stuffed animals.
-“He always was an angel and we know that he’s watching over us.”
+“We’re just heartbroken,” she said.
+“He always was an angel, and we know that he’s watching over us.”

 CNN’s Nick Valencia, Fredricka Whitfield, Ralph Ellis and Devon Sayers contributed to this report.